 Figs are soft and sexy.
-Figs are a fruit that’s no too sweet.
+Figs are a fruit that are no too sweet.
 They work with walnuts, almonds, honey, blue cheese, goat cheese, ricotta and mascarpone, vinegar, raspberries, lemons, oranges, bergamot, bay leaves, cardamom, thyme, marsala, port and whiskey and chocolate.
 Figs pair well with crunchy things.
 I never tire of using them cooked or raw.
-Keep in mind that they do have more flavor when they are cooked, like apricots.
+Keep in mind that like apricots they do have more flavor when they are cooked.

 I offer you a simple tart made of poached figs, silky cream and a crisp tart shell.

 - One pre cooked pate SABLEE tart shell made with walnuts, or the pate sucree crust on my page if you prefer a crunchier tart shell.

 - 107 grams (3/4 cup) AP Flour

 - 38 grams (3 tablespoons) superfine sugar

 - 85 grams (6 tablespoons) unsalted butter

 - Place walnuts, sugar and salt in a food processor and pulse until nuts are ground fine.